fabiankaraben/docsarchive-dev/content/typescript/5.2/reference/triple-slash-directives.md

 # Triple-Slash Directives

-Triple-slash directives are single-line comments containing a single XML tag.
-The contents of the comment are used as compiler directives.

-Triple-slash directives are **only** valid at the top of their containing file.
-A triple-slash directive can only be preceded by single or multi-line comments, including other triple-slash directives.
-If they are encountered following a statement or a declaration they are treated as regular single-line comments, and hold no special meaning.

 ## `/// <reference path="..." />` {#-reference-path-}

 The `/// <reference path="..." />` directive is the most common of this group.